cevoaustralia/system-maps/README.md

 After a while, you'll have a pretty accurate picture of how things actually hang together.

+### Important

+Remember that this is a _process_.
+The first one will be wrong.
+The second one will, too.
+Even when you're "done", it will probably still be a bit wrong, but it'll be mostly right and then it starts being useful.

 ### Notes and thoughts on graph elements

 * Make it really, really clear that you are not capturing data to judge or blame.
 You